Tesax123/Tesax123.github.io/README.md

 - `index.html`: Main landing page
 - `styles.css`: Stylesheet for the landing page
 - `CNAME`: Custom domain configuration
-- `LogicGame/`: Directory containing the Logic Game project
 - (Other project directories to be added)

 ## Deployment

 This site is automatically deployed using GitHub Pages.
 Hopefully.
+Other parts of site are deployed with google firebase hosting or pythonanywhere